 Tanzania

 One of the very best countries for an African safari, if not the best!
-It's home to the famous Serengeti National Park, where you can see the Great Wildlife Migration.
+It's home to the famous Serengeti National Park, where you can see the Great Wildebeest Migration.
 There's also the incomparable Ngorongoro Crater.

 Uganda

 Uganda is excellent for uncrowded safaris.
 You can't see rhinos in the wild, but you can visit them up close at Ziwa Rhino Sanctuary.
-These are the rarer black rhinos too, which is exciting.
+These are the rarer black rhinos, too, which is exciting.
 It also has gorilla treks.

 Zambia